 Now, I am not saying that you should not read the textbook.
-If you read it ahead of lecture, reading the textbook will allow you to understand a lot more of what is going on in lecture (and although I started every semester telling myself I'd do the readings ahead of time, I never kept that resolution more than a few weeks).
-If you read after class, it will allow you to make sure you understood things correctly in lecture or to properly understand the things you did not understand in lecture.
+If you read it ahead of lecture, reading the textbook will allow you to get a lot more out of lecture (and although I started every semester telling myself I'd do the readings ahead of time, I never kept that resolution more than a few weeks).
+If you read it after class, it will allow you to make sure you understood things correctly in lecture or to properly understand the things you did not understand in lecture.